MITHaystack/MIPS/README.rst

    * python mips_misa_mapping.py
    * python mips_esicat3d_mapping.py

-It is recommended that you discuss applications with the development team prior to use in any publications.
+It is recommended that you discuss applications of MIPS with the development team prior to use in any publications.

 Acknowledgments
 ===============

 This work was supported by the National Science Foundation under the Geospace Facilities program.
 We are grateful for the support that made this development possible.